biojava/biojava.github.io/wiki/BioJava3_Eclipse_with_SVN.md

     hassle related to win32/64 compatibility and such stuff.
 -   congratulations!
 Everything is ready now.
 Go back to the "Checkout Maven Projects from SCM", you will see an SVN option in the dropdown box.
-Select it, key in the URl, and import.
+Select it, key in the URl, and import (here I use the developer's access URL, which might be different from yours).

 ![](Checkout Maven Project through SCM (populated).png "Checkout Maven Project through SCM (populated).png")